The Enemy Weapons Are Better

 - Almost every single level in Goldeneye 007 starts with James Bond equipped with the PP7, a decent but relatively weak pistol which you'll quickly trade for an assault rifle or SMG as soon as the first opportunity comes along.

 - Pathways Into Darkness plays with this trope.
 You get separated from your unit at the start of the game due to a botched airdrop which gives your M16 a bent barrel and makes you lose the bag of spare ammo for your Colt .45, leaving you with just a survival knife.
 You end up defending yourself with weapons found in the labyrinth taken off the bodies of previous explorers, including 50+ year old WWII weapons (this takes place in 1993.)
 When you finally reunite with your squad or rather, the remains of your squad, the only working weapon they have is an M79 Grenade Launcher.
 While a good weapon, it's not nearly as effective against groups of enemies as the 6-year-old AK-47 you found.

 - Americas Army provided an unusual example.
 Until Special Forces maps introduced the option to play as indigenous forces, the perspective for every player regardless of team was that of an American soldier using American weapons.
 The only way to use foreign weapons (with their own unique stats) was to take the weapon from a dead enemy soldier.

 - In Real Life this practice carries an increased risk of friendly fire, particularly if the guns have distinctly different sounds.
-This was a problem in Vietnam.
+(Under real life combat conditions, soldiers spend a lot of time shooting at enemies they cannot see clearly, if at all.)
+This was a particular problem in 'Nam.